-- 1. Provision of assistance to private, for-profit entities, when appropriate to carry out an economic development project, involving: - a.
-Provide grants or loans to support new businesses or business expansion to create jobs and manufacture medical supplies necessary to respond to infectious disease. - b.
-Avoid job loss caused by business closures related to social distancing by providing short-term working capital assistance to small businesses to enable retention of jobs held by low- and moderate-income persons. - 1.
-Nebraska Advantage Qualified Business Scoring Criteria: The general scoring criteria for the Program include 110 points available for any application.
-These criteria include: CDBG Funds Utilization; Community Impact and Investment; Business Factors; and Economic Development Certified Community.
+The scoring criteria includes: CDBG Funds Utilization; Community Impact and Investment; Business Factors; and Economic Development Certified Community.
 The Department's Project Review Committee considers the following criteria, and uses the following scoring spectrum, when evaluating whether an application meets the minimum threshold requirement.
 A project scoring less than 25 points does not meet the minimum threshold for further consideration by the Project Review Committee.
 Scoring 25 points is a necessary condition for further consideration; the minimum threshold is not the only determinate for a favorable recommendation submission by the Project Review Committee.

-Se Selection Criteria Maximum Threshold Minimum
+Selection Criteria Maximum Threshold Minimum

-1. CDBG Funding Utilization 35 1
+CDBG Funding Utilization 35 -

-2. Community Impact and Investment 30 1
+2. Community Impact and Investment 30 -

-3. Business Factors 40 1
+3. Business Factors 30 -

-4. Economic Development or Leadership Certified 5
+4. Economic Development or Leadership Certified 5 -

 Communities

-Total 110 points 25 points
+Total 100 points 25 points